How Long Does it Take to Detox from Alcohol

 - Disulfiram – used to cause severe reactions if someone consumes alcohol (these unwanted effects such as weakness, facial flushing, low blood pressure, and nausea help deter people from wanting to continue drinking)

 If you or someone you know is ready to overcome an alcohol addiction, the detox process is going to be your first step.
 Luckily, there is something known as medication-assisted treatment that can help to make uncomfortable withdrawal symptoms less uneasy.
-If you have questions about these specific medications, don’t hesitate to reach out to our Harmony Recovery Group team.
+If you have questions about these specific medications, don’t hesitate to reach out to our Harmony Health Group team.
 We will answer any questions or concerns you might have about these medications or others which might be used during the alcohol withdrawal process.

 Get Into an Alcohol Detox Program Today